-D. Direct Loans and Loan Guarantees Receivable, Net and Loan Guarantees Liability
+D. Loans Receivable, Net

-Direct loans obligated and loan guarantees committed after FY 1991 are reported based on the PV of the net cash flows estimated over the life of the loan or guarantee.
-The difference between the outstanding principal of the direct loans and the

-PV of their net cash inflows is recognized as a subsidy cost allowance.
-The PV of estimated net cash flows of the loan guarantees is recognized as a liability for loan guarantees.
+Direct loans committed after FY 1991 are recognized as assets at the PV of their estimated net cash inflows.
+The difference between the outstanding principal of the direct loans and the PV of their net cash inflows is recognized as a subsidy cost allowance.

-The subsidy expense for direct or guaranteed loans disbursed during a fiscal year is the PV of estimated net cash flows for those loans or guarantees.
-For the fiscal year during which new direct or guaranteed loans are disbursed, the components of the subsidy expense of those new direct loans and loan guarantees are recognized separately among interest subsidy costs, default costs, fees and other collections, and other subsidy costs.
-Credit programs reestimate the subsidy cost allowance for outstanding direct loans and the liability for outstanding loan guarantees, by taking into account all factors that may have affected the estimated cash flows.
+For direct loans disbursed during a fiscal year, a subsidy expense is recognized.
+The amount of the subsidy expense equals the PV of estimated cash outflows over the life of the loans minus the PV of estimated cash inflows.
+For the fiscal year during which new direct loans are disbursed, the components of the subsidy expense of those new direct loans are recognized separately among interest subsidy costs, default costs, fees and other collections, and other subsidy costs.
+Credit programs reestimate the subsidy cost allowance for outstanding direct loans by taking into account all factors that may have affected the estimated cash flows.
 Any adjustment resulting from the reestimates is recognized as a subsidy expense (or a reduction in subsidy expense).

-Direct loans obligated and loan guarantees committed before FY 1992 are valued under two different methodologies within the government: the allowance-for-loss method and the present-value method.
-Under the allowance-for-loss method, the outstanding principal of direct loans is reduced by an allowance for uncollectible amounts; the liability for loan guarantees is the amount the entity estimates would more likely than not require future cash outflow to pay default claims.
-Under the present-value method, the outstanding principal of direct loans is reduced by an allowance equal to the difference between the outstanding principal and the PV of the expected net cash flows.
-The liability for loan guarantees is the PV of expected net cash outflows due to the loan guarantees.
-See Note 4-Direct Loans and Loan Guarantees Receivable, Net and Loan Guarantees Liability for additional information.
+Direct loans obligated before FY 1992 are valued under two different methodologies within the government: the allowance-for-loss method and the PV method.
+Under the allowance-for-loss method, the outstanding principal of direct loans is reduced by an allowance for uncollectible amounts.
+Under the PV method, the outstanding principal of direct loans is reduced by an allowance equal to the difference between the outstanding principal and the PV of the expected net cash flows.
+See Note 4-Loans Receivable, Net and Loan Guarantee Liabilities for additional information.